Different Types of Bill of Lading

 A clean bill of lading is just about the best thing an operator could ask for.

-That’s because a clean bill of lading declares there’s no damage or loss of goods during a shipment.
+That’s because a clean bill of lading declares there was no damage or loss of goods during a shipment.
 A product carrier issues a clean bill of lading after inspecting a shipment.
 Essentially, this document declares a clean shipment—one that went off without a hitch.

 3. Received for Shipment Bill of Lading

-A carrier issues a bill of lading as proof that the shipment was delivered.
+A carrier issues a bill of lading to prove the shipment was delivered.
 However, a bill of lading can be issued only after export customs are completed.

 What’s more, a carrier may also issue a “received for shipment” bill of lading immediately after goods are received.
-The carrier would typically distribute this document when cargo is loaded in a dry port and then transferred onto a ship.
+The carrier typically distributes this document when cargo is loaded in a dry port and then transferred onto a ship.

 4. Through Bill of Lading